khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ### Naming

 Illustrations should be named for the concept they represent, and not literally, unless they represent a universal concept — this is different than icon naming.
 This will make it easier to identify illustrations for concepts and ensure consistent use.
-Append the file name with the size abbreviation, e.g., `-lg`, `-md`, `-sm`).
+Append the file name with the size abbreviation (`-lg`, `-md`, `-sm`).

 | **Do** | **Don’t** |
 | :---: | :---: |